Non-Collaborative User Simulators for Tool Agents: Experiments

 \subsection{User Simulator Evaluation}

-In this section, we evaluate our user simulator.
-An effective non-collaborative user simulator should model diverse user behaviors that deviate from collaborative patterns.
-At the same time, it must ensure that user utterances remain natural and provide all necessary information in the user goal for task completion.
-While \S{\ref{4_2}} evaluated agent performance with single non-collaborative behaviors, we now examine more rigorous scenarios by combining multiple behaviors simultaneously.
-We compare our approach against the Prompt-Based User Simulator (PBUS) baseline, which follows a prompt-only approach used in $\tau$-bench \citep{tau_bench}.
-Unlike our user simulator, it has no additional LLM modules and solely adds non-collaborative behavior descriptions to the prompt.
-Through this comparison, we demonstrate that our user simulator architecture excels over prompt-only user simulators in conducting challenging simulations through the combination of multiple behaviors while ensuring goal alignment and dialogue quality.
+In this section, we evaluate our user simulator both quantitatively and qualitatively.
+A realistic non-collaborative user simulator should model diverse user behaviors that deviate from collaborative patterns, while ensuring that user utterances remain natural and provide all necessary information for task completion.
+While \S{\ref{4_2}} evaluated agent performance under single behaviors, we now examine more rigorous scenarios combining multiple behaviors simultaneously.
+We compare our approach against the Prompt-Based User Simulator (PBUS) baseline, which follows the prompt-only approach used in $\tau$-bench \citep{tau_bench}.
+Unlike our simulator, this baseline employs no additional LLM modules and solely incorporates non-collaborative behavior descriptions into the prompt.

 \paragraph{Difficulty and Goal Alignment of Non-Collaborative Simulation} Table~\ref{tab:user_simulator_comparison} shows the success rates (SR) of agents measured for dialogue simulations with complete goal alignment.
 The results demonstrate distinct patterns between our user simulator and PBUS.
 In both MultiWOZ and $\tau$-bench, PBUS shows minimal performance degradation across most non-collaborative behaviors, indicating limited impact on agent performance.
 In contrast, our user simulator consistently induces substantial performance degradation.
 To assess whether our simulator can reliably communicate task goals while exhibiting non-collaborative behaviors, we examined Initial Goal Alignment (IGA)—the percentage of simulations that successfully convey all necessary information on the first attempt.
-As presented in Table \ref{tab:combined_results}, our simulator achieves consistently high IGA rates in $\tau$-bench and comparable rates in MultiWOZ, indicating that our user simulator reliably communicates necessary information and intents in user goals even when implementing multiple non-collaborative behaviors simultaneously.
+As presented in Table \ref{tab:user_simulator_comparison}, our simulator achieves consistently high IGA rates in $\tau$-bench and comparable rates in MultiWOZ, indicating that our user simulator reliably communicates necessary information and intents in user goals even when implementing multiple non-collaborative behaviors simultaneously.
 This confirms that the performance degradation observed in our main results reflects genuine challenges from non-collaborative behaviors rather than failures in goal communication.